adfinis/pure_func/README.rst

 .. code-block:: text

-   Plain fibonacci: 5702887 (took 1.86333 seconds)
+   Plain fibonacci: 5702887 (took 1.86463 seconds)
-   Fibonacci with pure_func: 5702887 (took 0.00021 seconds)
+   Fibonacci with pure_func: 5702887 (took 0.00020 seconds)
-   Plain mergesort (took 0.30165 seconds)
+   Plain mergesort (took 0.30215 seconds)
-   Mergesort with pure_func (took 0.52114 seconds)
+   Mergesort with pure_func (took 0.51478 seconds)

-If you are concerned about performance, you can use functools.lru_cache directly and use pure-func for unit-tests only.
+If you are concerned about performance, you can use *functools.lru_cache* directly and use pure-func for unit-tests only.
 Consider this pattern:

 .. code-block:: python